Augie-Environmental-Studies/optimize-course-schedule/README.md

-We designed this program such that it accepts a Google Sheets file containing a list of all courses for that semester, and then outputs the same Google Sheets file with the optimal time schedule filled in.
+We designed this program such that it accepts a Google Sheets file containing a list of all courses for that semester, and then outputs the same Google Sheets file with each course's time schedule filled in with the optimal value calculated by machine learning.

 <br>